tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 |----------------|---------------------|-----------------|
 |`signedversion`|`sv`|Required.
 Supported in versions 2012-02-12 and newer.
 The storage service version to use to authorize requests made with this shared access signature, and the service version to use when handling requests made with this shared access signature.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) and [Previous Azure Storage service versions](Azure-Storage-Services-Versions-2015-07-08-and-Earlier.md) for information on which version is used when to execute requests via a shared access signature, and how clients executing the request can control the version using the `api-version` query parameter or the `x-ms-version` header.|

-### Determining the Version of a Legacy Shared Access Signature Request
+### Determining the version of a legacy shared access signature request

 In legacy scenarios where `signedversion` is not used, the Blob service applies rules to determine the version.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) for more information about these rules.

 > [!IMPORTANT]
 > Client software might experience unexpected protocol behavior when using a shared access signature URI that uses a storage service version that is newer than the client software.
 Code that constructs shared access signature URIs should rely on versions that are understood by client software that makes storage service requests.

-## Specifying the Signed Resource (Blob Service Only)
+## Specifying the signed resource (Blob service only)

 The `signedresource` field specifies which resources are accessible via the shared access signature.
 The following table describes how to refer to a blob or container resource on the URI.